Carlosc23/new-project-template/code/README.md

-All code and programs go here.
-Other names for this directory are: /src, /source, or /programs
+All code scripts go here.
+For code recipe, see `../makefile`

+Exploratory notebooks and reports are in `../notebooks`